nismod/git-novice/_includes/slides/04-changes.md

 the information.
 For example, if you only want the information from the last commit you can use

----
+--

-We can ask for less information:
+Or ask for less information:

 ```
 $ git log --oneline
 ```

+--

 ```
 * 005937f Thoughts about the climate